-For 2008, the employer absorbed the entire required rate increase.
-For 2008, the employee share represents 29% of the total premium, compared to 31% for 2007.
+For 2009, there was no rate increase.
+For 2009, the employee share remains at 29% of the total premium.

-South Carolina Employee/Employer Share of Total Composite: 2004 - 2008
+South Carolina Employee/Employer Share of Total Composite: 2005 - 2009

-While State Health Plan premiums continue to rise, the composite total premium remains below both the southern and national levels.
-For 2008, the State Health Plan composite total premium was approximately 80% of the southern premium and 73% of the national premium.
+With no State Health Plan premium increase for 2009, the composite total premium remains below both the southern and national levels.
+For 2009, the State Health Plan composite total premium was approximately 77% of the southern premium and 70% of the national premium.